 Statewide Volunteer Work

-Many Californians safely can help their community during these difficult times.
-You can make a difference by delivering meals to vulnerable populations, donating to a food bank, supporting local nonprofits, performing wellness checks, creating hygiene kits, and donating blood to help people affected by COVID-19.
+Californians can aid their community safely during these challenging times by delivering meals to vulnerable populations, donating to food banks, supporting local nonprofits, performing wellness checks, creating hygiene kits, donating blood and more.
 More information here.

 Local Volunteer Work

-United Way of Greater Los Angeles has announced the creation of the Pandemic Relief Fund, which aims to support unsheltered residents, prevent increases in homelessness, and assist low-income students.
+United Way of Greater Los Angeles created the Pandemic Relief Fund, which aims to support unsheltered residents, prevent increases in homelessness, and assist low-income students.
 More information.

 Westside Friends is looking for volunteers to help bring groceries and other supplies to seniors.
 More information.